 Lukasz is a graduate of the University of Wroclaw.
 In the academic year 1998-1999, he was a Fulbright scholar at Southern Illinois University in the USA.
 In 2001, he obtained a PhD in philosophy on the basis of his dissertation, Democracy as a moral ideal in the philosophy of John Dewey (1859-1952) .
 Since 2001, he works as a teacher of ethics at High School No. IX.
 In the years 2005-2016, he has been Assistant Professor in the Department of Social and Political Philosophy Institute of Philosophy, University of Wroclaw.

 |Sebastian Smolarz Ph.D.

 Sebastian is a graduate of BST (now EST) (1997), University of Glamorgan, Wales (1998) and University of Wales, Lampeter (Ph.D., 2004).
 He defended his doctoral dissertation in the area of biblical theology at the University of Wales, UK.
 Since May 2004 he has been in pastoral ministry in the Evangelical Reformed Church in Wroclaw.
-He is a translator and author of the articles in the field of applied theology published in a periodical ‘Reformacja w Polsce’ (Reformation in Poland).
-His wife is Magdalena and they have two children.
+His wife is Magdalena and they have three children.

 |Wojciech Szczerba Ph.D.